Minghong212/Machine-Learning-Projects/README.md

 ### Projects:

 + #### Bank Direct Marketing Campaign Prediction:
-   * Predicted whether a promotion call will result in a subscription by given the customer’s information and call history.
+   * Predict whether a promotion call will result in a subscription by given the customer’s information and call history.

    * models: